 Ever heard that it’s best to wash your car in the shade?
-The primary reason why this is the case is that an extremely hot vehicle can just about dry soap on-contact.
+That’s because an extremely hot vehicle can dry soap on-contact.

 Unless you use foam and water at the same time, it’s nearly impossible to completely wash dirty suds off of a flaming-hot car.

 One workaround solution, if you are a detailer (or just someone looking to stay cool), is to purchase an auto detailing canopy to cool things off a bit.

 You can pick these up on Amazon and are a great idea to set up for staying cool –especially if you normally take an hour or two to wash and detail your vehicle.